GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

   --global --ip-version=IPV4
 ```

-Wait until the static IP address is created, then go to your domain registrar and create an A record pointing to the static IP address.
+Wait until the static IP address is created.
+Next, go to your domain registrar and create an A record pointing to the static IP address.
+An A record maps a domain name to the IP address of a server hosting the domain.

+After creating the A record, wait for the DNS change to propagate.
+This can take anywhere from a few minutes to several hours, depending on your DNS provider.

 Next, update `managed-certificate.yaml` with your domain name and apply manifests for the Managed Certificate and Ingress: